imc v4.1 Reference Manual

 can be specified on the command; if omitted, the current

-values are used (see IMAGEALIGN,
+values are used (see IMAGEALIGN

-IMAGEROTATE and
+IMAGEROTATE

 Note that the alignment is always relative to the bounding rectangle